rivman/working-hours/README.md

 - Admin configures application with config file
 - Users create two calendars in Google
  - One for duty-roster
- - One for workin hours
+ - One for working hours
 - Users connect with application to Google and print their monthly working hours sheets